tatami-inc/tatami/README.md

 std::shared_ptr<tatami::Matrix<double, int> > mat(raw_ptr);
 ```

-We typically create a `shared_ptr` to a `tatami::Matrix` to levearage run-time polymorphism.
+We typically create a `shared_ptr` to a `tatami::Matrix` to leverage run-time polymorphism.
-This allows downstream applications to easily handle a variety of different input representations by compiling against the `tatami::Matrix` interface.
+This enables downstream applications to accept many different matrix representations by compiling against the `tatami::Matrix` interface.
 Alternatively, applications may use templating to achieve compile-time polymorphism on the different **tatami** subclasses,
 but this is rather restrictive without providing obvious performance benefits.